RobTillaart/INA226/README.md

 - **int setMaxCurrentShunt(float ampere = 20.0, float ohm = 0.002, bool normalize = true)**
 set the calibration register based upon the shunt and the max Ampere.
 From these two values the current_LSB is derived, the steps of the ADC when measuring current.
 Returns Error code, see below.
+See #49 about math rounding errors.
 - **bool isCalibrated()** returns true if CurrentLSB has been calculated by **setMaxCurrentShunt()**.
 Value should not be zero.
 - **float getCurrentLSB()** returns the LSB in Ampere == precision of the calibration.